-But if you’re strict and need cash to pay off an expensive overdraft or payday loan, then you can shift the debt on to the money transfer credit card and pay it off within the 0% period.
-Many of the leading cards now offer up to 36 months interest free.
+But if you’re strict and need cash to pay off an expensive overdraft or payday loan, you can shift the debt on to the money transfer credit card and pay it off within the 0% period.
+Some cards now offer up to 40 months interest free.

 What are the catches?

 Remember, you’ll have to pay a fee of up to 4% to transfer the cash to your account.
 You’ll usually need to transfer the money within 60 days of opening your account, otherwise you’ll lose out on the interest-free deal and the transfer fee will go up.